How Do I Choose the Most Accurate Autism Assessment for My Client?

 Observations

 Most of the time, an autism evaluation includes more than one type of assessment so clinicians can create a complete picture of a child’s development.
 Given the range of available tools, how do you go about choosing which ones to use?
-Here are a few questions to consider as you weigh your options
+Here are a few questions to consider as you weigh your options.

-Does the Test Identify Autism Accurately?
+Does the Assessment Identify Autism Accurately?

-What Are the Characteristics of Your Client?
+Does the Assessment Fit the Characteristics and Life Experience of Your Client?

 The “Guidelines for Assessments and Evaluations” of the American Psychological Association (APA) suggest that an evaluator consider the age, sex, ethnicity, and primary language of the client when deciding which assessment to use.
 The guidelines also recommend that evaluators know the demographics of the people included in the normative sample for the assessment.